andrea-dm/Coursera_Capstone/REPORT.md

 The data there we are going to exploit in order to provide a solution are the following:
 - `Municipi_Roma_15_wgs84_1.shp`: the shapefile containing geographical infos about the boroughs of Rome;
-- [Wikipedia](https://it.wikipedia.org/wiki/Municipi_di_Roma): to get boroughs names and their area in km2;
+- _Wikipedia_: to get boroughs names and their area in km2;
-- the [official database](https://www.comune.roma.it/web/it/analisi-statistiche.page) of statistics of the Municipality of Rome;
+- the official database _"Analisi e dati statistici"_ of the Municipality of Rome;
 - `ZU_COD.shp`: the shapefile containing geographical descriptions of the neighborhoods in Rome;
-- [Foursquare](https://www.foursquare.com/): to get a list of venues located within each neighborhood.
+- _Foursquare_: to get a list of venues located within each neighborhood.

 In particular, we will make use of the following tables from the official database of the Municipality of Rome:
 - `income_by_municipio_2015.xls`, containing the PCI by borough as of December 2015 ([here](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/income_by_municipio_2015.xls));